BYUCS235/Maze-Lab/README.md

 The first line of the maze file indicates the dimensions of the maze: number of rows, number of columns, number of levels.

-The the layout of each level is presented.
+The layout of each level is presented.
 Each level starts with an empty line, then an n_rows by n_columns block of text. `1` indicates a passable space, while `0` indicates a blocked space.
 A solution to the maze can only go through passable spaces.

-The rows are numbered 0 to n_columns from top to bottom.
+The rows are numbered 0 to n_rows from top to bottom.
 The columns are numbered 0 to n_columns from left to right.
 The levels are numbered 0 to n_levels starting with the first level in the file to the last level in the file.

 The maze solution will always start at (0, 0, 0) and end at (n_rows-1, n_columns-1, n_levels-1) (i.e. the opposite corner of the maze).